zztttt/OCR/Doc/preprocess.md

             y=int(j/sw)
             emptyImage[i,j]=img[x,y]
 ```
 After that, we find the interpolated images are rough with a lot of edges and corners.
-To make edge smooth, we make a dilation operation after interpolation.
+To make edge smooth, we make a open operation after interpolation.
 ```
     kernel = np.ones((3,3))
     r = cv2.dilate(emptyImage, kernel)